Lavenderjiang/15112F17_Term_Project_ColorfulNote/timeLog/time_eating_monster.md

 add the path (the one inside /bin) to bash profile
 **2. cannot Deploy**
 add app.yaml file to configure the deployment

+## mis
+**1. cannot slice Nonetype**
+Try not to return None for special case, return something that is the sametype as regular output.
+E.g. if regular output is digit, for special case return 0.